energyjs/moma/README.md

-# Understanding the MoMA's collection by race, gender and nationality.
+# The MoMA's collection by race, gender and nationality
 This project uses the MoMA's public dataset to develop an understanding of the MoMA's artwork acquisitions by race, gender and nationality.

 ## Overview